-Grayson College's Electrician Technology program is located on the south campus in Van Alstyne and offers three levels of certificates leading to an AAS degree.
+The Grayson College Electrical Technology program is located on the South Campus in Van Alstyne and offers two levels of certificates leading to an AAS degree.

-The Associate of Applied Science Degree and the Certificate require that you have a High School Diploma or equivalent.
-The Associate of Applied Science Degree requires that you have satisfied TSI requirements.
+The Associate of Applied Science Degree and the Certificate require a High School Diploma or equivalent.
+The Associate of Applied Science Degree requires TSI requirements have been met.

-Graduation with a Certificate or an Associate of Applied Science Degree in Electrical Technology requires successful completion of a Comprehensive Exam.
+Graduation with a Certificate or an Associate of Applied Science Degree in Electrical Technology requires successful completion of a capstone course.